 How to Prevent Attacks

-- Schools should be training their staff members to follow a strict cybersecurity strategy that covers appropriate conduct within school networks, as well as any third party apps used for school.
+- Schools should be training their staff members to follow a strict cybersecurity strategy that covers appropriate conduct within school networks, as well as any third-party apps used for school.
 Distance learning mandates a unique policy for each school based on their situation.

-- Staff should be monitoring when students and staff log in.
+- Staff should be monitoring when students and staff login.
 Any erratic behavior could be an indication that someone else may have taken over an account.
-These behaviors may include late night log-ins, multiple failed log-in attempts, or log-ins from places outside of your district.
+These behaviors may include late-night log-ins, multiple failed log-in attempts, or log-ins from places outside of your district.

 - Educate students and their parents on identifying phishing attempts and malware.
 Explain the ways in which hackers will try to take advantage of the new distance learning situation.
 Let parents know the signs of a phony email – bad grammar, erratic punctuation, or generic greetings (dear sir or madam).
 Make sure parents know that teachers will never ask them for personal information, such as social security numbers or account passwords, over email.

-- Focus on securing the infrastructures of the systems that you store content on – Microsoft 360, Cloud, etc. Web filters and firewalls will only be effective if schools are providing computers with those blocks and filters already on installed.
+- Focus on securing the infrastructures of the systems that you store content on – Microsoft 360, Cloud, etc. Web filters and firewalls will only be effective if schools are providing computers with those blocks and filters already on are installed.

 - Enable features you can control on Google, Cloud, etc to strengthen general security, such as Multi-Factor Authentication (MFA) or the required “strong password” feature.

 Distance learning is new and for many students and staff, it may be scary.
-However, practicing cyber hygiene and developing a district specific framework will go a long way in minimizing the threat surface.
+However, practicing cyber hygiene and developing a district-specific framework will go a long way in minimizing the threat surface.